Tommy John: New York Yankees (second stint) (1986–1989)

 By 1989, John was doing a "ten-part cardiovascular and muscular endurance program" which Jeff Mangold, the Yankees' former strength coach, had helped him develop.
 At 45, he was the Opening Day starter for the Yankees, his first Opening Day start for the ballclub in eight years, allowing two runs in seven innings and outpitching 1988 AL Cy Young Award winner Frank Viola as the Yankees defeated the Twins 4–2 on April 4.
 With the start, John matched Deacon McGuire's record for most MLB seasons played with 26, a record that would later be broken by Nolan Ryan.
 On April 27, he held the Royals to two runs over eight-plus innings, picking up his 288th (and final) victory.
 He lost four games in May, though, allowing five or more runs in each of his outings.
-On May 25, he allowed five runs in 5 1/3 innings against the Angels, receiving a no-decision in an 8–6 Yankee victory.
+On May 25, he allowed five runs in 5 1/3 innings against the Angels, in receipt of a no-decision in an 8–6 Yankee victory.
 That game would be his last appearance for the Yankees, who released him at the end of the month.
 In 10 starts for New York, John had a 2–7 record, a 5.80 ERA, 18 strikeouts, 22 walks, and 87 hits allowed in 63 2/3 innings.